-Former UMass men's soccer interim head coach Devin O'Neill, a West Springfield native, completed his third season as head coach of the Western New England University men’s soccer program in 2017.
+Former UMass men's soccer interim head coach Devin O'Neill, a West Springfield native, completed his fourth season as head coach of the Western New England University men’s soccer program in 2018.

-The Golden Bears were again one of the top teams in the CCC last fall under O'Neill's leadership, as Western New England finished 12-7-1 overall and 6-2-1 in league play to earn the third seed in the CCC Tournament.
+The Golden Bears were one of the top teams in the CCC in 2017 under O'Neill's leadership, as Western New England finished 12-7-1 overall and 6-2-1 in league play to earn the third seed in the CCC Tournament.
 Six student-athletes earned All-CCC honors, including Offensive Player of the Year Troy Remillard, who went on to become Western New England's fourth All-American in program history.

 O’Neill led the Golden Bears back to the national stage during his second season in 2016, as Western New England earned a trip to the NCAA Division III Tournament for the ninth time in program history after claiming the team’s sixth CCC title and first since 2013.